childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

    You should see the Ambari packages in the list.

-* Install the Ambari Server on your Management Server :
+* Install the Ambari Server and Agent on your Management Server :

-`yum -y install ambari`
+Note: The working glusterfs stack will only be shipped by Hortonworks with HDP 1.4.3.1, this is not internally or externally available yet.
+In the meantime, please yum install the [http://ambari-fork.s3.amazonaws.com/ambari-server-1.3.0-SNAPSHOT20140110162116.noarch.rpm](Ambari Server) and [http://ambari-fork.s3.amazonaws.com/ambari-agent-1.3.0-SNAPSHOT20140110162153.x86_64.rpm](Agent) from our S3 Repo:

 * On the management server, activate the GlusterFS enabled HDP Stack in Ambari: